Jim Crow Museum

 (231) 591-5873

 The Jim Crow Museum is located on the Lower Level of Ferris State University's FLITE library, in Big Rapids, Michigan.
 Big Rapids is fifty miles north of Grand Rapids, Michigan.
-Contact the museum at (231) 591-5873, or at [email protected].
-Groups of 15 or more are encouraged to schedule prior to arrival to ensure that proper accommodations are made.
+Contact the museum at (231) 591-5873, or at [email protected] or [email protected] Groups of 15 or more are encouraged to schedule prior to arrival to ensure that proper accommodations are made.
 Please refer to the calendar of events for availability.

 The museum houses over nine thousand artifacts; the majority of the objects were created between the 1870s and the 1960s.
 The largest portion of the museum's holdings are items that may be classified as Anti-black Memorabilia-for example, Mammy candles, Nellie fishing lures, Picaninny ashtrays, Sambo masks, Coon toys, and Golliwog marbles.
 These objects both shaped and reflected attitudes toward African Americans during the Jim Crow era.
 The museum also displays Jim Crow memorabilia-signs, tickets, brochures, photographs, and books-that promoted segregation.
 The museum demonstrates how racist ideas and anti-black images dominated American culture.
 It also shows how these images and ideas have resurfaced in recent years.
 The museum has "positive" displays, including stories and artifacts about African American achievement and the civil rights movement.